-Toronto, Ontario M7A 2R9 Tél: (416) 965-4039 Fax: (416) 324-3600

-TICKET of Location not Transferable, Pursuant to an order in Council of the 18th June, 1817, and order of His hearing date the I do hereby, assign to Jaco reman an Emigrant Settler from heland- the la Lot number Fourteen in the Jouth sion, of the Township of Teafalgar in the containing in Kun red Acres, which he is authorised to occupy and improve; and upon Proof produced to the Henourable-Executive Council, ofhis actual settlement and residence on the said Lot; at the end of two years, he shall be entitled to receive a grant of the said one fundred Acres, on the usual terms of payment of Fees, under the regulations of the sixth of July One Thousand Eight Hundred and Four.
-Given at the Surveyor General's Office at York, Upper-Canada, this Jam & Egett day of a One Thousand Eight Hundred and Meniter
+Ontario Archives publiques de l'Ontario Archives of Ontario Ministère de la Ministry of 77 Grenville Street 77, rue Grenville Culture et des Toronto, Ontario Toronto, Ontario Culture and M7A 2R9 M7A 2R9 Communications Tél: (416) 965-4039 Communications Tel: (416) 965-4039 Fax: (416) 324-3600 Fax: (416) 324-3600 TICKET of Location not Transferable, Pursuant to an order in Council of the 18th June, 1817, and order of His hearing date the in Council 100 a I do hereby, assign to Jac. innan an Emigrant Settler from heland- the la Lot number Faurlein' . in the Jeath concession, of the Township of Teafalgar in the containing une hun red Acres, District of inc which he is authorized to occupy and improve; and upon Proof produced to the Henourable-Executive Council, ofhis\actual\settlement\and\residence\on\the\said Lot; at the end of two years, he shall be entitled to receive a grant of the said and fundred Acres, on the usual terms of payment of Fees, under the regulations of the sixth of July One Thousand Eight Hundred and Four.
+Given at the Surveyor General's Office at York, Upper-Canada, this Jun flythiay of a One Thousand Eight Hundred and Minietee The Sattement Dumper ahd & 22-ance 1822. anic